flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 The following images show "Hello world!" built from Material Design widgets.
 You get more functionality for free than in the basic "Hello world!" app.

-{% include_relative _android-ios-figure-pair.md image="react-native/hello-world.png" alt="Hello world app" %}
+{% include android-ios-figure-pair.md image="react-native/hello-world.png" alt="Hello world app" %}

 When writing an app, you'll use two types of widgets: [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or
  [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).
 A StatelessWidget is just what it sounds like—a